 Navigating Common Prototyping Pitfalls

-Even well-intentioned prototyping efforts can encounter significant challenges that undermine their effectiveness.
+Even well-intentioned prototyping efforts can encounter challenges that undermine their effectiveness.
 Understanding these common pitfalls helps development teams maintain realistic expectations while implementing strategies to minimize risks and maximize learning opportunities.

 Over-Engineering Early Prototypes